EythorE/FUZIX/Kernel/platform/platform-megadrive/README_syscall.md

 switchin is used to change running program,

 return from exception is used to enter dynamically loaded user programs.
+-- this may be false -- it seems this rte is always going to the same address!!
 In Kernel/lib/68000flat.S forkreturn is used to rte to the user program.
 It contains on the stack 2 bytes for the status register then 4 bytes for the return address before calling rte.